-- “The Aniconic Image of the Roman Near East” in: The Variety of Local Religions of the Ancient Near East in the Hellenistic and Roman Periods, Ted Kaizer ed., in the series Religions in the Greco-Roman World (Leiden: Brill, 2008), 37-72.
+- “The Aniconic Image of the Roman Near East”, in: The Variety of Local Religious Life in the Near East in the Hellenistic and Roman Periods, Ted Kaizer ed., (Leiden: Brill, 2008), 37-72.

 - “Statue, Cult and Reproduction” Art History 29:2 Special Issue, Jas’ Elsner and Jen Trimble eds., (April 2006), 258-279.